eskps/card/README.md

 </d2l-image-tile>
 ```

+The `...` menu will always show on mobile, unless you set the `no-mobile-more-button` attribute to true.

 #### Menu-adjacent content

 If you need to add an element to the right of the "more" menu, you can use the `d2l-image-tile-menu-adjacent` slot.